 How Many Watermelons per Plant?

 Healthy watermelon vines produce 2-4 fruits per plant.
 The vines produce both male and female flowers.
 Both are needed to set fruit and there are fewer female flowers compared to male, about one female for every seven males.

-Watermelons can weigh as much as 200 pounds, but to get one that size, thinning watermelon fruit is a necessity.
+Watermelons can weigh as much as 200 pounds (90.5 kg.), but to get one that size, thinning watermelon fruit is a necessity.
 The vine simply does not have enough nutrients to foster more than one fruit of that size.
-This is where pruning watermelons comes into the picture, but removing melon fruit may have some downsides as well.
+This is where pruning watermelon plants comes into the picture, but removing melon fruit may have some downsides as well.

 About Removing Melon Fruit

 There are a few considerations before going off willy-nilly pruning a watermelon vine.
 Pruning promotes healthier vines and increased fruit size but if cutting the vines back too early, you may reduce the number of female blossoms.
 With no female blooms to pollinate, there will be no fruit.
 Pruning will also reduce the size of the vines, which can grow to over 3 feet (1 m.) in length.

 Also, cutting back the plants may cause the vine to send out additional runners, which will then delay the fruit set, as the plant is now focusing on growing vines instead of developing melons.